 How to fix Error 429, Too many requests on Google Chrome

-Typically, 429, Too many requests message seen in Google Chrome browser is not exactly an error but a response from a server or API, signaling the client application to stop making requests as it doesn’t have sufficient resources to process them.
-So, it’s a kind of safeguard measure stopping users from abusing server resources, knowingly or unknowingly by sending too many requests to the server.
+Typically, 429, Too many requests message seen in the Google Chrome browser is not exactly an error but a response from a server or API, signaling the client application to stop making requests as it doesn’t have sufficient resources to process them.
+So, it is a kind of safeguard measure stopping users from abusing server resources, knowingly or unknowingly by sending too many requests to the server.

 - Wait for some time and then try again